amitopenwriteup/splunk-lab/splunk-k8s.md

         containerPath: /var/log
 ```

-> Creates a cluster named `splunk-workshop` with one control-plane and two worker nodes. `/var/log` is mounted into workers so the collector can read node logs.
+> The `networking.ipFamily: ipv4` setting forces IPv4-only networking, preventing the IPv6 subnet pool exhaustion error seen with Podman.
+Creates one control-plane and two worker nodes. `/var/log` is mounted into workers so the collector can read node logs.

-### Step 6.2 — Create the Cluster
+### Step 7.2 — Create the Cluster

 ```bash
 kind create cluster --config kind-cluster.yaml
 ```

 This takes **3–5 minutes**.
-Expected output:
+You should now see Docker (not Podman) in the output — no `enabling experimental podman provider` message:

 ```
 Creating cluster "splunk-workshop" ...